 Aside from your usual SEO duties to work with development on crawlability issues and such – provide added value by helping them spot vulnerabilities or alerting them of spam issues, cross-site scripting attacks, etc… Again, Google alerts come in handy here.
 For instance, use it to find out if your site has been hacked for spammy link dropping purposes.

 Provide Value to the Customer Service Team

 As an SEO, you are out there every day interacting with blogs and social media profiles, and probably comments on your company or clients’ websites.
 When working on a give-a-way project with an industry blogger, pay attention to the comments.
-People often have questions about the product or service being given away: “Does that come in a different color?” “why does it cost so much?”
+People often have questions about the product or service being given away: “Does that come in a different color?”
+“Why does it cost so much?”
 These make great customer service opportunities.
 The same goes for Twitter, Facebook, forums, or your own blog.
-If you can help your customer service department show the public that your company cares about and pays attention to what they have to say – that’s value above and beyond your rank on Google.
+If you can help your customer service department show the public that your company cares about and pays attention to what they have to say – that’s a value above and beyond your rank on Google.